rustedimac/dc_manga_downloader/README.md

 ---

-An enterprise-grade, highly robust downloader and cataloging system designed to archive manga translation posts from DCInside.
+A highly robust downloader and cataloging system designed to archive manga translation posts from DCInside.

 Built with power users in mind but designed for everyone: **no coding or command-line knowledge is required.** Simply double-click `launcher.bat` to access the interactive menu.
 The suite intelligently parses titles, tracks histories, manages series aliases, crawls for missing chapters, and maintains a clean local database of your entire collection—all automatically.